The6thColumnProject/The6thColumnProject.github.io/README.md

 ## Making Changes

-* Clone this repository
+* Clone this repository (be sure you have the dependencies :point_up:.
+Particularly `gh-pages`)
-* only make changes to the files under the `src/pages/` directory.
+* Make changes to the files under the `src/pages/` directory.
 * You may make changes to the sytlesheets in the `src/css/` directory.

-Launch an http server on [localhost](http://localhost:8000) (from the root directory of this project), so that you may serve up the generated pages locally.
+Launch an http server on [localhost](http://localhost:8000).<br/>
+Using the following command you will launch a gatsby node.js http server that will update as you `develop` the site.<br/>
+(Do the following command from the root directory of this project)

 ``` bash
 gatsby develop